NguyenNhat4/OOP/README.md

-this repo is where i push all tasks i've done related to OOP using C++,
+this repo is where i push all assignments i've done from OOP class at UTC2 using C++.